You are currently logged-in as customer

 Create Your Own Custom Banners Today

-Excellent and effective banner design is possible with these expert tips, such as being clear with your goal, choosing distinct colors, and making the main message easy to read.
+Remember, effective banner designs are critical to the success of your marketing and promotional campaign.
 Now that you know where to begin, check out the different banners you can design with Signs.com.
 The site lets you create the design online or upload a file for banner printing.

 A Little Bit About Our Banner Design Experts:

 KD Macalinao.
 KD Macalinao has 12 years of design experience in print and digital marketing.
-She currently works as Art Director of Digital Media at Digital Room, Inc.
+She currently works as an Art Director at Digital Media at Digital Room, Inc.

 Greg Simmons.
 Before he joined Digital Room, Inc., Greg led Design and Creative teams at top international agencies like R/GA, Rosetta, and SapientRazorfish.
 He helped develop award-winning digital and printed solutions for AT&T, IBM, KitchenAid, Zales, Hickory Farms, The Smithsonian, and Time Warner among others.